ibm-cloud-docs/databases-for-redis/howto-user-management.md

 # Managing Users and Roles
 {: #user-management}

 {{site.data.keyword.databases-for-redis_full}} deployments come with authentication enabled and use Redis's built-in access control.
-Redis 5.x and below only supported a single `admin` user.
+Redis 5.x and below only support a single `admin` user.
 Redis 6 introduced [Access Control List (ACL) support](https://redis.io/topics/acl){: external}.
 Upgrade to take advantage of multiple users and authentication.

 ## The `admin` user
 {: #admin-user}

-When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given access to the admin user.
-If you are using Redis 5.x and below, the admin user is the only user available on your deployment.
+When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given access to the `admin` user.
+If you are using Redis 5.x and below, the `admin` user is the only user available on your deployment.
 If you are using Redis 6.x and above you have the admin user and the ability to create additional users and credentials.

 To use the `admin` user to connect to your deployment, set the `admin` password.